dronecan/dronecan.github.io/Examples/Simple_sensor_node/index.md

 # Simple sensor node

-This example is not based on any existing UAVCAN implementation - it is completely standalone featuring zero third-party dependencies.
+This example is not based on any existing DroneCAN implementation - it is completely standalone featuring zero third-party dependencies.

 ## Source code